Kumplex-Media-Holdings-Group-LLC/.github/file_structure.md

-This structure helps you manage your files efficiently and maintain scalability as your project grows.
+This structure helps us manage our files efficiently and maintain scalability as our project grows.

 It also gives you flexibility to work with static assets, organize components, and create optimized builds for deployment.

-Let the Kumplex Media Holdings Group LLC team know if you have any questions.
+Let the Kumplex Media Holdings Group LLC team know if you have any questions, concerns or suggestions.